-(1) A suspect or an accused may engage another defense attorney instead of the appointed defense attorney.
-In this case, the appointed defense attorney shall be dismissed.

-(2) A defense attorney may request to be released from the case only as provided by law.(3) The dismissal of the defense attorney from Paragraphs 1 and 2 of this Article shall be decided during investigation by the preliminary proceeding judge, after raising of the indictment by the preliminary hearing judge, whereas during the main trial by the judge trying the case or the panel.
-No appeal shall be allowed against this decision.

-(4) The preliminary proceeding judge, the preliminary hearing judge, the judge or the panel may, at the request of the suspect or accused or with his consent, dismiss a defense attorney who is not performing his duties properly.
+- (1) The suspect or accused may retain another defense attorney on his own instead of the appointed defense attorney.
+In this case, the appointed defense attorney shall be dismissed. - (2) A defense attorney may seek to withdraw from the case only as provided by law. - (3) The dismissal of the defense attorney referred to in Paragraph 1 and Paragraph 2 of this Article shall be decided during investigation by the preliminary proceeding judge after the issuance of indictment by the preliminary hearing judge, whereas during the main trial by the judge trying the case or the Panel.
+No appeal shall be allowed against this decision. - (4) The preliminary proceeding judge, the preliminary hearing judge, the judge or the Panel may, at the request of the suspect or accused or with his consent, dismiss a defense attorney who is not performing his duties properly.
 Another defense attorney shall be appointed instead of the dismissed defense attorney.
 The Bar Association to which the dismissed defense attorney belongs shall be informed immediately about the dismissal of the defense attorney.